-Over the past 12 months, WestHost had an average uptime of 99.96% with a bit over three hours of downtime.
+Over the past 6 months, WestHost had an average uptime of 99.99% with 14 minutes of downtime.

 3. Good Page Load Time

-Our test revealed their average page load time to be 766 ms over the past 12 months, which is not the best we’ve seen but still good enough to earn a place in our pros section.
+Our test revealed WestHost’s average page load time to be 678 ms over the past 6 months, which is not the best we’ve seen but still good enough to earn a place in our pros section.

-The good news is also that WestHost has been showing improved loading times throughout the whole year.
+Also, the good news is that WestHost has been having faster loading times throughout the year.

 5. Instant Activation

-Unlike most web hosts (especially inMotion hosting & Web Hosting Hub), you don’t have to wait for hours or days for your account to be activated.
+Unlike most web hosts, you don’t have to wait for hours or days for your account to be activated.
 With WestHost, your account will be activated instantly.